HTTPArchive/bigquery/docs/README.md

 ### Generating Specific Metrics

+_TODO: document `sql/generateReport.sh`.
+This updates one histogram/timeseries at a time._

 Running `generateReports.sh` without the `-f` flag will result in metrics whose JSON results are already on Google Storage to skip being requeried.
 To regenerate results for specific metrics, the easiest thing to do may be to remove its results from Google Storage first, rather than running with the `-f` flag enabled and waiting for all other metrics to be queried and uploaded.

 For example, if a change is made to the `reqTotal.sql` histogram query, then you can "invalidate" all histogram results for this query by deleting all respective JSON files from Google Storage: